katsucurry-uwb/autograder-docs/instructor-tutorial.md

 * To view the student's code, click **Files changed.** To annotate the code, hover over a line and click the blue plus sign.

-* When you are finished, assign the submission a grade in Canvas.
+* When you are finished, assign a grade to the submission in Canvas.

 ## Acknowledgements